Compagnie générale transaérienne

-The Compagnie générale transaérienne (CGT: General Trans-Air Company) was a predecessor of Air France, founded in 1909.
+The CGT-Compagnie Générale Transaérienne (general transair co.) was a predecessor of Air France, founded in 1909.
 At first it operated airships in France and Switzerland, then added float planes and later direct flights from Paris to London.
 It was the first private company in the world to operate a scheduled fixed-wing passenger airline service.
 After World War I (1914–18) the company faced mounting competition, and in 1921 it was absorbed by a rival.

 Foundation

 Louis Blériot registered the statutes of the Compagnie Générale Trans-aérienne (CGT) on 10 October 1909.
 It was the first French airline, and the first of the companies that would eventually merge to become Air France.
 The Compagnie générale transaérienne was the second company in the world, after DELAG, to operate a civil airline, and was owned by Henri Deutsch de la Meurthe.
 (Note: Henri Deutsch de la Meurthe was a patron of the fledgling air industry.
 His son-in-law was Gaston Gradis, later president of the Nieuport-Astra airplane manufacturing company and financier of the Compagnie générale transsaharienne airline when it was founded in 1923.)
 The privately owned company would operate airships and, for the first time in the world, fixed-wing airplanes.
 The engineer Frédéric Airault became the technical director of the airline.